Vizuri/openshift-cicd-pipeline/exercises/Exercise-2/index.md

  * Click the *Save* button

-## Configure SonarQube Jenkins WebHook.
+## Configure SonarQube Jenkins WebHook

 * Login into your SonarQube Server.